krother/learning_paths/python.md

 ### 2.2 Loops

-* transform list items into a new list of the same size
+* transform a list by applying a function on every item
 * search in a list using a `while` loop
 * use a boolean state variable to end a `while` loop
 * recognize whether a `while` loop will terminate or not